Slow Cooker Southwestern Chili

 How To Make Southwestern Slow Cooker Chili

-2. Add the onion, poblano pepper, and garlic to the skillet and cook for 2–3 minutes, until the onion softens.
+Add the chopped onion, poblano pepper, and garlic to the skillet with the beef.
+Cook for 2–3 minutes, stirring often, until the onion softens and the vegetables become fragrant.

-3. Stir in the chili powder, cumin, and chipotle powder, letting them cook with the beef for about a minute to bring out their flavors.
+Sprinkle in the chili powder, cumin, and chipotle powder.
+Stir well and let the spices cook with the beef for about 1 minute to deepen their flavor and remove any raw spice taste.

-5. Add the crushed tomatoes, Rotel, black beans, corn, water, salt, and a few twists of black pepper.
+Transfer the seasoned beef mixture to a slow cooker.
+Add the crushed tomatoes, Rotel, black beans, corn, water, salt, and a few turns of black pepper.
+Stir until everything is evenly combined.

-7. Cover and cook on low for 6–8 hours or on high for 3–4 hours, until the chili thickens and flavors meld together.
+Cover and cook on low for 6–8 hours or on high for 3–4 hours, until the chili thickens and the flavors meld together.
+Stir once or twice if convenient.

 Chef Jenn’s Tips